Finally got my CBC certification after 16 weeks of prep. Wanted to share what made the difference for anyone still grinding.

 Related Discussions

-- What CCC score do you need to pass?
-Breaking down the numbers4 replies
+- What score do you actually need to pass the CRC?
+The math is confusing me6 replies